sandboks/odin-tictactoe/README.md

 # FEATURES
 - Play Tic Tac Toe!
 - Customize each player, including their avatar, name and color
-- Play against an AI-controlled CPU, or pit two of them against each other! (coming soon)
+- Play against an AI-controlled CPU, or pit two of them against each other!
 - Responsive layout that's fully playable across different devices

 # RETROSPECTIVE